ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 ## Virtualized multi-tenant hosts

+Use case name:

+: Multi-tenant hosts

+Who will use it:

+: Virtual machine systems

+Attestation type:

+: TBD

+Attesting Party:

+: virtual machine hypervisor

+Relying Party:

+: network operators

+Claims used:

+: TBD

+Description:

-The host system will do verification as per 5.1.
+: The host system will do verification as per 5.1.

 The tenant virtual machines will do verification as per 5.1